dusmith0/APStatTools/README.md

 ## **test()**

-This is a rather large wrapper function that contains most tests run in AP Statisticsl including:
+This is a rather large wrapper function that contains most tests run in AP Statistical including:
-1.One sample t-test on means called "t_test.one"
+1. One sample t-test on means called "t_test.one"
-2.Two sample t-test on means called "t_test.two" 3.Paired t-test on means called "t_test.paired"
+2. Two sample t-test on means called "t_test.two"
-4.One sample z-test on proportions called "z_test.one" 5.Two sample z-test on proportions called "z-test.pooled" 6.Chi-Squared Goodness of Fit Test called "chi_squared.gof" 7.Chi-Squared Independence or Homogeneity tests called "chi_squared.ind" 8.One sample confidence Interval on means called "t_conf.one" 9.Two sample difference of means confidence interval called "t_conf.two" 10.One sample confidence Interval on proportions called "z_conf.one" 11.Two sample difference of proportions confidence interval called "z_conf.two"
+3. Paired t-test on means called "t_test.paired"
+4. One sample z-test on proportions called "z_test.one"
+5. Two sample z-test on proportions called "z-test.pooled"
+6. Chi-Squared Goodness of Fit Test called "chi_squared.gof"
+7. Chi-Squared Independence or Homogeneity tests called "chi_squared.ind"
+8. One sample confidence Interval on means called "t_conf.one"
+9. Two sample difference of means confidence interval called "t_conf.two"
+10. One sample confidence Interval on proportions called "z_conf.one"
+11. Two sample difference of proportions confidence interval called "z_conf.two"

 This function also contains many arguments, many of which are not needed for any given test.
 Notable ones are below:
 1. null = is used for the null hypothesis's measure.